 4) Connections to the consumer web

 The web interface of common SaaS programs will be familiar to anyone who has used Amazon.com or My Yahoo!
-Using a SaaS, customizing the features of a SaaS is as easy as pointing and clicking.
+Customizing the features of a SaaS is as easy as pointing and clicking.
 This eliminates the week- or month-long wait that comes with updating traditional corporate software.

 5) Continuous improvement